retrixe/octyne/docs/API.md

 *Note:*

 - Individual operations *can* depend upon each other, *but they should not!* As of v1.3, this could cause a triggered rollback to mangle the filesystem state if any link in a dependency chain fails to revert.
 This API currently does not guarantee atomicity.
-- For `mv` or `cp` operations, the destination must not already exist unless overwriting one file with another.
+- For `mv` or `cp` operations, the destination must not already exist.
+Overwriting destination files is forbidden with v1.4.2, as it has not been implemented transactionally.

 **Request Body:**